transcarpathia/A1-my-profile/index.md

 ## Welcome to Duo (George) Cheng's page

-Hello everyone, my name is Duo (George) Cheng and I am currently a first year student at RMIT, studying Bachelor of Information Technology.
+Hello everyone, my name is Duo (George) Cheng, and I am currently a first year Bachelor of Information Technology student at RMIT.

-Student ID: S3899254
+You can contact me at S3899254@student.rmit.edu.au

 ### Markdown